gabrielfalcao/bose/doc/finding_tests.rst

 * Packages are always inspected, but they are only collected if they look like tests.
-This means that you can include your tests inside of your packages (somepackage/tests) and nose will collect the tests without running package code inappropriately.
+This means that you can include your tests inside of your packages (somepackage/tests) and bose will collect the tests without running package code inappropriately.

 * When a project appears to have library and test code organized into separate directories, library directories are examined first.

-* When nose imports a module, it adds that module's directory to sys.path;
+* When bose imports a module, it adds that module's directory to sys.path;
   when the module is inside of a package, like package.module, it will be loaded as package.module and the directory of *package* will be added to sys.path.